-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Aecon's securities, securities authorized for issuance under equity compensation plans and the Company's corporate governance practices are contained in the Company's Management Information Circular dated May 8, 2019 for the most recent annual meeting of shareholders held on June 4, 2019.
-Additional financial information is provided in the Company's audited Consolidated Financial Statements for the year ended December 31, 2019 and, in the Company's related Management's Discussion and Analysis, both filed on SEDAR on March 3, 2020.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Aecon's securities, securities authorized for issuance under equity compensation plans and the Company's corporate governance practices are contained in the Company's Management Information Circular dated May 4, 2020 for the most recent annual meeting of shareholders held on June 2, 2020.
+Additional financial information is provided in the Company's related Management's Discussion and Analysis, both filed on SEDAR on February 25, 2021.
 A copy of the foregoing documents may be obtained by shareholders upon request from the Corporate Secretary of the Company.
 These documents, as well as additional information relating to Aecon, are available on SEDAR at www.sedar.com.